|Guide||♦||13 Triplogs||0 Topics|

 All the above statements are 100% correct.

-Well yesterday, 12/06/02, this masochistic insane nut and three other masochistic insane nuts that go by the handles of Ally, Cactuscat and Jmzblond, met at First Water Trailhead at 5:15 AM, left a vehicle, piled into another vehicle and headed for Carney Springs Trailhead, to make an assault on West Boulder Canyon from Carney Springs to First Water.
+Well yesterday, 12/06/02, this masochistic insane nut and three other masochistic insane nuts that go by the handles of Ally, Cactuscat, and Jmzblond, met at First Water Trailhead at 5:15 AM, left a vehicle, piled into another vehicle, and headed for Carney Springs Trailhead, to make an assault on West Boulder Canyon from Carney Springs to First Water.

 With Cactuscat taking the lead we followed the Superstition Ridgeline Trail for a quarter mile or so before finding what looked like as good a place as any to drop into the deep dark abyss and jungle (yes a true jungle in the desert) below, known as West Boulder Canyon.
 We slowly and cautiously worked our way down into the bottom of the drainage and began working our way down the canyon.
-We were able to follow the bottom of the drainage for awhile , then wham, a thicket of jungle a snake couldn't slither through.
-It was then necessary to work up the side of the canyon a ways, until we found a game trail to follow.
-By the looks of the prickly pear, Javalina were the main users of this trail, the prickly pear have been munched on big time.
+We were able to follow the bottom of the drainage for a while, then wham, a thicket of jungle a snake couldn't slither through.
+It was then necessary to work up the side of the canyon a way until we found a game trail to follow.
+By the looks of the prickly pear, Javalina were the main users of this trail, the prickly pear has been munched on big time.

-We checked our progress to this point and found our pace since dropping into West Boulder Canyon, was a foot blistering 0.5 mile per hour.
-We were now about 0.75 miles from Adolph Ruth's camp, rock corral and Willow Springs.
+We checked our progress to this point and found our pace since dropping into West Boulder Canyon, was a foot blistering 0.5 miles per hour.
+We were now about 0.75 miles from Adolph Ruth's camp, rock corral, and Willow Springs.
 The story was about the same the rest of the way to Willow Springs.
 We found the point where we think Fritzski said screw it, and it was easy to understand why, but alas our crawling skills had been honed earlier in the trip, a short crawl and a whack and we were home free.
-After this point things open up and it is an easy shot to the rock corral and Willow Springs.
+After this point, things open up and it is an easy shot to the rock corral and Willow Springs.

 From Willow Spring we basically stayed in the drainage to a point, where Palomino Mtn.
 And Dead Woman's Cave came into view.
 We then exited to the bank where we found a trail that had us on the Lost Dutchman Trail in short order.
 We were at First Water Trailhead at 3:30.